-“The consequence is that you will have a couple of groups getting drawn on Dec.
-6 in Brazil that are Groups of Death that will be killer groups; there’s not even one easy team or whatever.
-Then you will find maybe two or three groups that are much easier, at least on paper easier.
+"The consequence is that you will have a couple of groups getting drawn on December 6 in Brazil that are groups of death that will be killer groups; there’s not even one easy team or whatever.
+Then you will find maybe two or three groups that are much easier, at least on paper.

-"It’s unbalanced now with that seeding procedure and it will cause a lot of question marks, a lot of discussion and debate once the groups are finalized.
-It is what it is, but I’m not very happy with it.”
+"It’s unbalanced now with that seeding procedure and it will raise a lot of questions, a lot of discussion and debate once the groups are finalised.
+It is what it is, but I’m not very happy with it."

-The USA wound up ranked 13th in the world following a successful qualifying campaign that resulted in the top spot in the CONCACAF Hexagonal.
+USA were ranked 13th in the world following a successful Concacaf qualifying campaign.